Skip to main content

 How AI fits into engineering workflows

 Part 1 of 3.
-AI is most useful inside a well-defined engineering process.
-It supports the work.
-It does not define the work.
+AI works best inside a well-defined engineering process, where the team still owns the direction of the work and the model supports what is already underway.
 The same review standard that applies to human-written code applies to anything a model produces.

 TL;DR